Le Figaro: Partnerships

-Le Figaro sponsored the sailing race, the Solitaire du Figaro, since its creation in 1970.
+Le Figaro has sponsored the Solitaire du Figaro sailing race since 1980; the race exists since 1970, when it was created as the Course de l'Aurore.
+After Le Figaro bought L'Aurore the name was changed.

-The newspaper and the Center for Political Research at Sciences Po (CEVIPOF) presented their "Political Studies."
+The newspaper and the Center for Political Research at Sciences Po (CEVIPOF) presented their "Political Studies".
 Le Figaro replaced Le Monde as a partner of the program Le Grand Jury in September 2006.

 The newspaper has maintained partnerships with Chinese state media.
 Until 2020, Le Figaro published inserts from China Daily.
 In April 2025, it agreed to strengthen "communication and coordination" with Xinhua News Agency.

 In partnership with Dargaud Benelux, the newspaper launched in 2010 a 20-volume collection of XIII in a "prestige" edition and a pre-publication of the latest volumes of the series throughout the summer of the same year in Le Figaro Magazine.
 Additionally, the daily also offered a selection of comic books, from Largo Winch to Blake and Mortimer to Gaston, Tintin, Lucky Luke, and Spirou and Fantasio.